Yismen/locky/README.md

 }
 ```
 * Set you `LOCKY_SUPER_USER_EMAIL=super.user@email-example.com` in the .env file.
+* If you havent published the `laravel/ui` scafold, do so by running the `php artisan ui:auth`.
 * Views:
 - The package ships with it's own views, therefore you MUST publish the package public assets by running `php artisan vendor:publish --tag=locky-public`.
 However, this is not necessary if you are planning to use your views.
 In this case you can run `php artisan vendor:publish --tag=locky-views` and make them extends your own layout view.
 * Migrations: